LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 #### 1.1.2 Search Parameters Configuration: extension-search-parameters-valuetypes.json
 The extension-search-parameters-valuetypes.json must be configured in concert with each search parameter to identify the expected choice element that are searched.

-For each Search Parameter, there needs to be an entry in the mapping.
+For each Search Parameter, there needs to be an entry with the following fields:
     - `resourceType` - the FHIR resource type.
     - `name` - the Search Parameter code that matches to this mapping.
     - `targetClasses` - maps to a specific choice element.